sefffal/Octofitter.jl/docs/src/index.md

 * Please cite the [Pigeons paper](https://arxiv.org/abs/2308.09769) if you use `octofit_pigeons`.
 * If you use Hipparcos-GAIA proper motion anomaly, please cite [Brandt 2021](https://ui.adsabs.harvard.edu/abs/2021ApJS..254...42B)
 * If you use example data in one of the tutorials, please cite the sources listed
-* If you use one of the included functions for automatically retreiving data from a public dataset, eg HARPS RVBank, please cite the source as appropriate (it will be displyed in the terminal)
+* If you use one of the included functions for automatically retreiving data from a public dataset, eg HARPS RVBank, please cite the source as appropriate (it will be displayed in the terminal)
 * If you adopt the O'Neil et al. 2019 observable based priors, please cite [O'Neil et al. 2019](https://ui.adsabs.harvard.edu/abs/2019AJ....158....4O).
 * If you use RV phase folded plot, please consider citing Makie.jl [Danisch & Krumbiegel, (2021).](https://doi.org/10.21105/joss.03349)
 * If you use the pairplot/cornerplot functionality, please cite: